sempernow/k8s-vanilla-ha-rhel9/logging/elastic/efk-chatgpt/README.md

 ## TL;DR

-Vendor's images and manifest work *straight out of the box*.
+Vendor's images and manifest deploy *straight out of the box*, yet fluentbit default ConfigMap is useless, providing no u.

 1. Install by manifests
     - [`stack.sh`](stack.sh):